 - a.
 Modification of the research plan; - b.
 Disqualification from participation in all or a portion of the research funded; - c.
 Divestiture of Significant Financial Interests; or - d.
 Severance of relationships that create actual or potential conflicts of interest. - 6.
 An approved resolution plan shall be incorporated into a Memorandum of Understanding (MOU) between Providence College and the investigator that details the conditions or restrictions imposed upon the investigator in the conduct of the project or in the relationship with the business or entity.
 The MOU shall be signed by the investigator, department chair or program director, school dean, and the provost & senior vice president for academic affairs. - 7.
-The director of sponsored projects and research compliance will certify that actual or potential conflicts of interests will be satisfactorily managed, reduced, or eliminated in accordance with these guidelines prior to expending any funds from the applicable federal award, or they will be disclosed to the sponsored agency for action.
+The Senior Director of Sponsored Projects and Research Compliance will certify that actual or potential conflicts of interests will be satisfactorily managed, reduced, or eliminated in accordance with these guidelines prior to expending any funds from the applicable federal award, or they will be disclosed to the sponsored agency for action.